 Blue & white baker’s twine

 Buttons, beads, star sticker

-1. Paint the Smoothfoam disc blue and the cube red; let dry.
+1. To begin your 4th of July centerpiece, paint the Smoothfoam disc blue and the cube red; let dry.

 2. Cut two 1” x 12” strips of the red striped paper and one 1” x 2” piece.
 Adhere to the side of the disc with double stick tape.